ReelTeamSix/pallet_pro_app/project_context.md

 ### 4. Consistent Error Handling
 Standardized error handling across the application with consistent use of the Result type.

+### 5. Responsive Navigation
+Implemented platform-adaptive navigation:

+- **Web/Desktop**: Uses a collapsible drawer for primary navigation without a bottom bar.
+Settings access is located in the drawer for a cleaner interface.
+- **Mobile**: Uses a bottom navigation bar with Dashboard, Inventory, Reports, and Settings tabs.
+No drawer is shown on mobile to maximize screen space.

+This improves user experience by following platform conventions:
+- Web users expect side navigation via drawer
+- Mobile users expect bottom tab navigation for all main sections

+The implementation follows KISS/DRY principles by:
+- Using a single responsive component (`ScaffoldWithNavBar`)
+- Conditionally rendering UI elements based on screen size
+- Centralizing navigation logic in one place
+- Using the `ResponsiveUtils` utility class for consistent responsive behavior

 ## Current File Structure

 ### Core Services and Models